multiplicit-com/Excel-Number-Distribution-VBA/readme.md

 This VBA macro script for Excel provides various distribution models for forecasting purposes.
 Simply provide a target number and specify the desired number of steps in the formula.
 The script allows you to apply different mathematical models to change the distribution.

-All the numbers at each step will add up th the 'goal' you provided.
+All the numbers at each step will add up to the the 'goal' you provided.
 When expressed as a percentage the percentage of each 'step' will add up to 100%.

 ## Distribution Models